severin-lemaignan/ros-qml-plugin/README.md

   SaySkill {
       id: skill
   }
-  skill.start("Hello!
-I'm a helpful robot") // the initial speech can be omitted skill.stop() // to end the dialogue
+  skill.start("You are an helpful robot assistant", "Hello!
+How can I help?") // first the chatbot prompt, then the initial speech.
+Both can be omitted skill.stop() // to end the dialogue
   ```
 - `SetExpression`: a skill that can be used to set an expression on the robot.